Schwinger boson theory of ordered magnets: Magnon poles

 \section{Magnon poles}

 Along with the cancellation of the single-spinon poles, new poles emerge from the $1/N$ correction to the dynamical magnetic susceptibility.
-The new poles arise from the tree-level diagrams of the RPA propagator $D({\bm q},\omega)$ shown in Fig.~\ref{fig:chi1overN} and they represent the true collective modes (magnons) of the magnetically ordered ground state.
-Unlike the single-spinon dispersion, which is strongly dependent on the mean-field decoupling of the original spin Hamiltonian (e.g. on the value of $\alpha$), we will demonstrate in this section that the single-magnon dispersion is much less sensitive to the mean-field decoupling.
+The new poles arise from the tree-level diagrams of the RPA propagator $D({\bm q},\omega)$ shown in Fig.~\ref{fig:chi1overN} and they represent the magnons (true collective modes of the magnetically ordered ground state) as two-spinon bound states.
+Unlike the single-spinon dispersion, which is strongly dependent on the mean-field decoupling of the original spin Hamiltonian (i.e. on the value of $\alpha$), we will demonstrate in this section that the single-magnon dispersion is much less sensitive to the mean-field decoupling.
 The second purpose of this section is to demonstrate that the addition of the counter diagram shown in Fig.~\ref{fig:chi1overN} allows us to recover the linear SWT result in the $S \to \infty$ limit.

-The RPA propagator of the square lattice Heisenberg antiferromagnet takes a block diagonal form $D_{A\lambda}({\bm q},\omega) \oplus D_B({\bm q},\omega)$ that can be explained by applying a symmetry argument to the expression of the propagator in terms of a time-ordered correlation function:
+The RPA propagator of the square lattice Heisenberg antiferromagnet takes a block diagonal form $D_{A\lambda}({\bm q},\omega) \oplus D_B({\bm q},\omega)$ that can be explained by applying a symmetry argument to the expression of the polarization operator in terms of a retarded correlation function: